marxin/cvise/INSTALL.md

 ### Prereqs

-C-Reduce is written in Python3, C++, and C.  To compile and run C-Reduce, you will need a development environment that supports these languages.
+C-Vise is written in Python 3, C++, and C.  To compile and run C-Vise, you will need a development environment that supports these languages.
-C-Reduce's build system requires CMake.
+C-Vise's build system requires CMake.

-Beyond the basic compile/build tools, C-Reduce depends on a set of third-party software packages, including LLVM.
+Beyond the basic compile/build tools, C-Vise depends on a set of third-party software packages, including LLVM.

 On Ubuntu or Mint, the prerequisites other than LLVM can be installed